 This letter is a PDF.
 Readers are granted permission to reproduce this letter and use it to good ends.
 Please do not alter or change the wording.

 The section entitled Applying Paul’s Instruction About Desertion Today (Section II, paragraph E, subsection 4) addresses the PCA’s position on divorce, remarriage, and desertion by abuse.

-And we are concerned that the paper mutualizes all marriage problems.
+We are very concerned that the paper takes the defaul that marriage problems are mutually caused (both parties are at fault).
 On p.
-245, when advising elders who are dealing with a marriage in which divorce is on the cards, it says
+245, when advising elders who are dealing with a marriage in which divorce is on the cards, it says:

 The the elders must carefully approach the question of delving beneath the precipitating cause of the divorce to the underlying issues.
 The elders cannot allow themselves to be used by one spouse seeking the condemnation of the other’s sin, while refusing to acknowledge, in most cases, some responsibility for the crisis.